 Cargo or carry-on?

 What part of the plane your pet travels in depends largely on their size and weight.
 As Antonelle explains, if your cat or dog can fit underneath the seat in front of you, then they can count as your carry-on and be by your side from takeoff to landing.
 (Although you will want to check with your airline regarding exact weight restrictions.)
 However, larger pets, like bigger dogs, or, say, a huge bunny, are put in cages or crates in cargo, where checked luggage is stored.
 It’s also important to note that there’s always a fee, which varies by airline, associated with flying with a dog or other pet, with a rough estimate of $150 each way with an exception for service animals.
+These strange behaviors can get you banned from flying.

 If you have a service animal…